6.54. kink/io/FILE¶

 If C.flush_on_print is called, and the printer+output is bufferred, the printer+output flushes the buffer after each invocation of `print` and `print_line`.

-`Charset` will be used to convert strs to bytes.
+`Charset` will be used to encode strings to bytes.

 Preconditions